containers/buildah/docs/buildah-bud.md

 **--runtime** *path*

-The *path* to an alternate runtime, which will be used to run commands specified by the **RUN** instruction.
+The *path* to an alternate OCI-compatible runtime, which will be used to run commands specified by the **RUN** instruction.

 **--runtime-flag** *flag*